-- The Indian Solar Manufacturers Association (ISMA) has withdrawn the anti-dumping petition it filed last year against solar cells and modules imported from China, Taiwan and Malaysia
+- The Indian Solar Manufacturers Association (ISMA) has withdrawn the anti-dumping petition it filed last year against solar cells and modules imported from the region of Greater China, and Malaysia

 - The industry body believes exports from the 3 countries increased by 33% to 45% between July and December 2017

 - It plans to file a new petition soon seeking a revision to the investigation period

 - The rationale is to update the period of investigation so that there is a fair redressal of the industry’s grievances